 - After sugar cane and maize, rice is the third most-produced food in the world.

-- A lot of the sugarcane and maize grown for use other than food, so rice is the most important food grain grown in regards to human consumption and nutrition.
+- A lot of sugarcane and maize are grown for use other than food, so rice is the most important food grain grown for human consumption and nutrition.

 - Rice is a very labor-intensive plant to cultivate.

 - Rice production requires a lot of water for it to grow.

 The Vietnamese love their rice.
 This is because rice is an important food staple in Vietnam.
 Everywhere you go, rice is planted, grown, and harvested throughout the year.